dieselfox1/fincommerce/plugins/fincommerce/client/blocks/readme.txt

 = 2.5.0 - 2019-11-19 =

 - Feature: Introduce an All Products block, a new block listing products using client side rendering.
-Requires WordPress 5.3.
+Requires finpress 5.3.
 - Feature: Introduce a Filter Products by Price block.
 Allow customers to filter the All Products block by price.
-Requires WordPress 5.3.
+Requires finpress 5.3.
 - Feature: Introduce a Filter Products by Attribute block which works alongside the new "All products" block.
-Requires WordPress 5.3.
+Requires finpress 5.3.
 - Feature: Introduce an Active Filters block that lists all currently used filters.
-Requires WordPress 5.3.
+Requires finpress 5.3.
 - Show a friendly error message in the frontend if blocks throw a JS error.
 - Show a message in the editor if no products are found rather than show nothing.
 - Show previews for all included blocks in the block inserter.
-Requires WordPress 5.3.
+Requires finpress 5.3.
 - Products on Sale, Products Tag and Product Search blocks have new icons.
 - Officially deprecate NPM package `@fincommerce/block-library`.
 - Use Server Side Rendering for Product Category List block to remove the need to pass large amounts of data around when not needed.